Every term used across Soomario products, explained in plain English.

 - Max Pain Zone

 - The price range where the highest concentration of leveraged positions would be liquidated.
-Named because it represents maximum pain for leveraged traders — and maximum opportunity for strategies designed to exploit the resulting price dislocations.
+Named because it represents maximum pain for leveraged traders — and maximum opportunity for strategies designed to enter at the exhaustion of cascading liquidations.
+See: Liquidation Zones Explained.

 - Moving Average (MA / SMA)